 Here is a great video demonstrating the teaching of oral blending and segmenting in a group setting:

 Once a child is accurately segmenting and blending orally with consistency, she is ready for the addition of another cognitive layer – knowledge of letter-sound correspondence.
-For help adding segmenting and blending into your phonics lessons, try Superhero School, an interactive resource for teachers, for free.
+For help adding segmenting and blending into your phonics lessons, try our no-prep Phonics Lessons, an interactive resource for teachers, for free.

 *Coarticulation: the articulation of two or more phonemes together, so that one affects the sound of the other, e.g. when you say the word ‘happy’.
 Before you say anything, you will start breathing out, and you will have moved your tongue into position for ‘a ‘and started opening your mouth for ‘a’.
 Then, while you are hissing for ‘h’, it will sound a bit like a whispered ‘a’.